 Deferral of self-assessment tax: here

 Convertible loans between £125,000 to £5 million to innovative companies.
 This Scheme closed to new applicants on 31 January 2021.

-Since tenants are under pressure from some landlords using aggressive debt recovery tactics, HMG legislated to restrict landlords' rights to recover unpaid rent from commercial tenants and from eviction for unpaid rent.
-These restrictions have been extended until 31 December 2020.
-The details are here but may not refer to that extension period.
+Since tenants were under pressure from some landlords using aggressive debt recovery tactics, HMG legislated to restrict landlords' rights to recover unpaid rent from commercial tenants and from eviction for unpaid rent.
+These restrictions have been extended until at least 30 June 2021.
+The details are here and here .